 Consider a conic surface such as an ellipse.
-An ellipse is defined as the locus of all points such that the sum of the distances from each point to two fixed points (the foci) is constant, as in Figure 1.
+An ellipse is defined as the locus of all points such that the sum of the distances from each point to two fixed points (the foci) is constant, as in Figure below.
 The two foci of a mirrored ellipse must then be optically conjugate points.
 A point source located at one focus must be imaged perfectly at the other focus.

 An ellipse.
 The ellipse is defined as the locus of all points such that the sum of the distances from each point to two fixed points is constant: d1 + d2 = c.